d48/zepto-carousel/README.md

 # Zepto-carousel.js

-A Zepto Plugin to create an image carousel for your website.
+A Zepto.js Plugin to create an image carousel for your website.
 This carousel simply fades the first element in, remains for a few seconds, and fades out using css3 animation tranforms for opacity.

 All you need to set is the target element, and options if you would like to change the speed.

 ## Installation

-Make sure [Zepto](http://zeptojs.com/) is loaded before the carousel plugin.
+Make sure [Zepto.js](http://zeptojs.com/) is loaded before the carousel plugin.

 ``` html
 <script type="text/javascript" src="libs/zepto.min.js"></script>